OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

     pip install .[all]

-If you are a developer and plan to modify parts of the Aviary code, install in an "editable mode" with ``pip``:
+If you are a developer and plan to modify parts of the Aviary code, install in an "editable mode" with pip:

     pip install -e .